geromath/ToDoMe/README.md

 # Project description
 ToDoMe is a web-based task manager that lets you organize your tasks for the day and week in an easy manner.
-You earn credits for completing tasks you set for yourself and for passing the quizzes created by your teacher.
+You earn credits for creating and completing tasks you set for yourself and for passing the quizzes created by your teacher.
-ToDoMe helps the students repeat the curriculum throughout the semester and it gives the professors a better overview of their students progress.
+ToDoMe helps the students repeat the curriculum throughout the semester and it gives the professors a better overview of their students' progress.

 # Prerequisites